gyselax/gyselalibxx/docs/Common_compilation_problems.md

 When this rule is not followed you may see a large number of errors.
 The following is a selection of the error messages that you may see:

 The first error to appear is not very explicit.
 It simply indicates that the lvalue (the value on the left hand side of the assignment) has an unknown type.
-As a result the compiler does not know how to assing a value to it:
+As a result the compiler does not know how to assign a value to it:
 ```
 <PATH_TO_FILE>(<LINE_NUMBER>): error: expression must be a modifiable lvalue
 ```